Off To A Yummy Year

 The Gift of Giving

-Had my uncle over for a birthday dinner and ended up blowing my own mind.
+We had my uncle over for a birthday dinner and ended up blowing my own mind.
+The gift of giving turned out to be a gift to myself as well.

 The Unc